samiux/samiux.github.io/about.md

 - Exploit Development
 - Intrusion Detection and Prevention System
 - Ubuntu Linux Setup and Hardening
-- Bash Programming
+- Bash Script Programming
-- Python Programming
+- Python Script Programming
-- GoLang Programming
+- LUA Script Programming
+- Machine Learning with Python and LUA

 He can be reached at :